 Double top constructionDouble Top guitars were pioneered by German Luthiers Gernot Wagner and Mathias Damman.
 Initially, Gernot used Nomex as the core material for his laminations, while Mathias experimented with wood as the core.
 But by the mid 90's both were using Nomex for the core material, rather than wood.
 Lighter weight can be had using Nomex.

 Contrary to popular misconceptions (often the result of bad press by luthiers who do not make them) double tops are very durable.
-In all of my test glue-ups, the nomex tops were extremely resistant to cracking compared to a usual solid top.
-And if for some reason the nomex top does crack, for example, from a hit to the soundboard, the crack will not travel far because the nomex stops it from doing so.
+I've done extensive testing of the materials, and nomex double tops are extremely resistant to cracking compared to a traditional solid top guitar.
+Nomex is a tough, reliable material, with decades of use in the aeronautical industry.

 Here's a quick overview of the process: